hailegiorgis16/ETS0607-15/README.md

  The get() method is a safe way to retrieve values from a dictionary without raising a KeyError if the key doesn't exist.
 # items()
  The items() method returns a view object that displays a list of a dictionary's key-value pairs as tuples.
 This is extremely useful for iterating through both keys and values simultaneously.
+# keys()
+ The keys() method returns a view object that displays a list of all the keys in a dictionary.
+This is useful when you need to work with just the keys of a dictionary.